sreeramvajjhala-arch/cashcast-ai-cashflow-forecasting/README.md

 - easy to deploy inside a Streamlit app

 This allows the forecasting and categorization pipeline to be tested without using sensitive personal bank data.

+## Risk Analysis

+CashCast converts forecasted spending into a cash-flow risk score.

+The risk engine estimates:

+- expected income
+- expected expenses
+- projected balance
+- deficit amount
+- deficit date
+- risk level

+Risk levels:

+- 0-30: Safe
+- 31-60: Moderate
+- 61-100: High Risk

+## Recommendations

+The MVP uses rule-based recommendations for explainability.

+Example:

+If recent Food spending is significantly above the earlier monthly average, CashCast flags it as a spending concern.

+This keeps the recommendation layer simple, transparent, and easy to debug.